0xprinc/checks-while-hacks/README.md

 - `C34` - When using low-level calls, ensure the contract exists before calling.
 - `C35` - When calling a function with many parameters, use the named argument syntax.
 - `C36` - Do not use assembly for create2.
 Prefer the modern salted contract creation syntax.
-- `C37` - Do not use assembly to access chainid or contract code/size/hash.
+- `C37` - Do not use assembly to access chainId or contract code/size/hash.
 Prefer the modern Solidity syntax.
 - `C38` - Use the `delete` keyword when setting a variable to a zero value (`0`, `false`, `""`, etc).
 - `C39` - Comment the "why" as much as possible.
 - `C40` - Comment the "what" if using obscure syntax or writing unconventional code.